Splyse/NotifyMongo/README.md

+## NotifyMongo
-## NotifyMongo - a neo-cli plugin to convert smart contract notifications into MongoDB inserts/deletes
+A neo-cli plugin to convert smart contract notifications into MongoDB inserts/deletes

 ### Introduction
 This plugin allows a smart contract author to synchronize an external database to their smart contract state, using only smart contract notification messages.
 This allows information to be more readily available to a dApp without having to query the smart contract over RPC, and empowers the dApp's API backend with capabilities such as pagination, sorting and filtering using familiar noSQL expressions.